Mentimeter

 If I allow free text answers, what about abuse?

-Mentimeter have published guidance on how to Create and manage a safe and positive learning environment.
+Mentimeter have also published guidance on how to Create and manage a safe and positive learning environment.

-Staff and students at QMUL can obtain a pro licence by signing up with their QMUL email address.
+Staff and students at QMUL can use our Enterprise licence by signing up with their QMUL email address.

 Does it work with PowerPoint?